-Michael’s infectious relaxed demeanor keeps his clients calm through the many stresses of litigation.
+Michael’s infectious relaxed demeanor keeps his clients calm through the many stages of litigation.
 His clients know he has everything under control.

 Michael looks at matters in what could be described as a non-traditional manner, seeing solutions for his clients others may not.
 Perhaps this is why he is also known for taking on cases others shy away from.

-Always looking at the big picture, in addition to looking at matters through a legal prism, Michael takes a scientific approach to matters.
+Always looking at the bigger picture, in addition to looking at matters through a legal prism, Michael also takes a scientific approach to matters.
 He focuses on the numbers and a probability analysis.
 This approach allows Michael to provide clients with an informed and clear course of action.